ainzzorl/goodcode/index.md

+---
+layout: default
+title: A curated collection of annotated code examples from prominent open-source projects
+---

 # Learning from Open Source

 When you ask someone how to get better at coding, the second most common response - right after writing more code - is to read other people's code and learn from it.